yDanonin/API_educo/README.md

 # API_educo
-Undergraduate thesis project API.
+technical thesis project API.
 The project is an education website where students help students with questions.

 the project was built using in the back-end an API made with Node.js and with the express framework, it was also used the typeorm and the docker for the creation of the container along with postgres.